 - For other alerts related to the mining program, for example, mining pool communications,

-- Check alerts generated upon unusual process behaviors, and determine whether unusual crontab tasks exist.
+- Check alerts on unusual process behavior, and determine whether unusual crontab jobs

 You can also use Security Center to trace intrusion events and analyze how mining programs intrude into your server.